These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 B. A learner cutting their hair

-C. A learner suddenly having unexplained money or gifts from an unknown adult
+C. A learner having unexplained gifts

 D. A learner joining a new club